hubtru/Impala/README.md

 # Impala
-Expandable Isotropic Multimodal Patch Learning Neural Architecture for the Hexa-modal (9) time-series and images data.
+Expandable Isotropic Multimodal Patch Learning Neural Architecture for the Nona-modal (9) time-series and images data.